utkuturk/kind/text/experiment_details.md

 # Experiment

-Given previous discussion about @LauLiao2018 and following work,\footnote{mainly discuss how syntactic structure might not be the main thing.}
-the semantic contribution of the items is need to be discussed.
+Given previous discussion about @LauLiao2018 and following work, the semantic contribution of the items is need to be discussed.
 Even though there are multitude of theoretical discussions on the nature of bare plurals in English, there is no clear agreement on the nature of their mental or behavioral representations.